Stu67nt/CompSciNEA/README.md

 # CompSciNEA
 Computer Science NEA Due May 2026.
-Music Player focued on helping students study.
+Music Player focused on helping students study.

+The Default Branch is the most recent backup.